todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

 [^1]: albeit with different rounding behaviour: for signed types `>>` is implementation-defined in C++, but GCC compiles to the ARM `ASR` (arithmetic shift right) instruction, which divides rounding to negative infinity.
 C++ divide (`/`) rounds towards zero.

-A ever-present concern with integer operations such as these is the possibility of integer overflow (exceeding the representable range of integers), and the wrapping of values that occurs in this case.
+An ever-present concern with integer operations such as these is the possibility of integer overflow (exceeding the representable range of integers), and the wrapping of values that occurs in this case.
 - C++ integer promotion rules mean that the `int16_t` return value of `AudioIn` functions (in fact only containing a 12-bit range -2048 to 2047) are promoted to the (32-bit signed) `int` before operations.
 The relevant wrapping values are therefore $\pm 2^{31}$, far larger than any integers used here.
 - Saving `mix` to a 16-bit integer introduces wrapping at $\pm 2^{15}$, again not a problem here, given the 12-bit outputs of the `AudioIn` functions.
 In fact, it would probably be better to use a CPU-native 32-bit integer to store `mix`
 - Integer values passed to the `AudioOut` functions will wrap if they are outside the 12-bit range -2048 to 2047.
 In this case, it is relatively easy to show that this will not occur, but if there is any doubt, it is worth clamping the variable before sending it to the output functions.